 In Section 4.2.
 Uses Requiring a Special Permit.
 Add A.3.
 Large scale ground-mounted solar photovoltaic installations up to 5 acres, with site plan review and special permit.

 In Section 4.3.
 Prohibited Uses.
 Add: J. Large scale ground-mounted solar photovoltaic installations over 5 acres.

-And that the following section be added to the Leyden Zoning Bylaw:
+And the following new section is added to the Leyden Zoning Bylaw:

 SECTION 5.12 SOLAR PHOTOVOLTAIC INSTALLATIONS (SPVI)

 A. PURPOSE